Skip to main content

 We hope you feel inspired by this week's design!

-If you missed the last instalment of Project of the Week, featuring a minimal sales gallery design by A.RK Interior Design, click here to read it.
+If you missed the last instalment of Project of the Week, featuring a residential home design by The Furniture Union, click here to read it.

 What was the client's brief?